Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 Before World War II, the area was much quieter.
 After the war, redevelopment plans included a kabuki theater, which is where the name “Kabukicho” came from.
 The theater was never built, but the district grew into one of Tokyo’s biggest entertainment zones.

 If Kabukicho feels too intense for your first night in Tokyo, you do not need to skip Shinjuku entirely.
-There are several nearby areas where you can enjoy food, lights, and nightlife with a slightly easier first-time visitor experience.
+Several nearby areas let you enjoy food, lights, and nightlife with a slightly easier first-time visitor experience.

 Is Omoide Yokocho a Better First Stop?